toralf/tinderbox/README.md

 ### misc
 The script *update_backlog.sh* feeds repository updates into the file *backlog.upd* of each image.
-And it is used to retest an emerge of given package(s).
+And it is used too to retest an emerge of given package(s).
 *logcheck.sh* is a helper to notify about non-empty log file(s).
 *replace_img.sh* stops an older and spins up a new image based on age and amount of installed packages.